M&S clothing sales fall for ninth straight quarter

 “Although only in store for three weeks of the half year, our autumn/winter collection has been well received by customers, and we have seen some early signs of improvement,” said Bolland, who is in the final year of a 2.3 billion pound, three-year investment drive to revamp the 129-year-old group.

+“This is a journey on quality and style that will take a few collections to get a positive momentum behind it,” he added.

-N+1 Singer analysts said there was a precedent for new ranges turning round M&S’s performance - in Autumn 2005 when its stock rallied over 40 percent in six months following a step-change in its product offering under CEO Stuart Rose.
+N+1 Singer analysts said there was a precedent for new ranges turning round M&S’s performance - in Autumn 2005 when its stock rallied over 40 percent in six months following a step-change in its product offering.

 But others were concerned about a bigger-than-expected drop in first-half gross profit margin in the non-food business that the group hopes will be made up over the full financial year by a better performing food business.